Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/Get-AzSentinelIncident.md

 # Get-AzSentinelIncident

 ## SYNOPSIS
-Gets one or more Azure Sentinel Incidents.
+Get one or more Azure Sentinel Incidents.

 ## SYNTAX